How To Make A Good Impression During Your Interview(s)

 - Avoid fidgeting — When speaking, use hand gestures when appropriate, but avoid fidgeting or looking away from the screen.
 Continue to utilize nonverbal listening cues—smiling and nodding when appropriate to signify attention.
 Pause a few moments after a question is asked to avoid cutting off the interviewer.

-Whether you’re in-person meeting or meeting online, body language remains incredibly crucial to a meaningful first impression.
+Whether you’re in-person meeting or meeting online, body language remains incredibly crucial to a meaningful first impression and teach you when you can ask about your salary.
 Awareness of how you’re presenting yourself will help you effectively communicate during your interview and increase your chances of being hired.
 And lastly, good luck!